Sport in Vanuatu: National Sports Federation

 From 2003 to 2006, VASANOC reviewed its Constitution and the 2006 Constitution was amended in 2011.

 VASANOC maintains close liaison with the Government's Department of Youth and Sport and NSFs in pursuing its activities.
 The bulk of VASANOC funding for the Pacific Games and Pacific Mini-Games comes from the Government.

 The Minister of Sports is a Members of Parliament elected by a constituency and appointed by the Prime Minister according to the political make-up of the ruling government.

 In 2011, VASANOC lead the successful Vanuatu Bid to host the 2017 Pacific Games and is currently working with the Melanesian Spearhead Group (MSG) for the establishment of the Melanesian Games in the near future.

-Cricket is also become very popular in Vanuatu from last decades.
-Vanuatu National Cricket team is associate member of International Cricket Council of ICC East Asia - Pacific region.
-Vanuatu has been runners up of ICC East Asia Pacific (EAP) cup against Papua New Guinea.